t-flo/transmission/README.md

 ![screenshot](/switch/screenshot.jpg?raw=true)

+## Install

+Extract the release zip to the /switch folder on your sdcard.
+Skip the settings.json if you don't want to revert to the release defaults.

 ## exFAT support

 This was tested only with the FAT32 file-system.
 Using exFAT could lead to **DATA CORRUPTION**, especially if nxTransmission crashes.